miniskar/deffe/README.md

     - torchsummary

 ## Docker support
 Docker support is provided for Deffe.
-Set ap
+Set proxy settings in Docker file and also in apt.conf file appropriately.
 ```bash
 $ cd docker ;
 $ make -f Makefile.docker build ;